 By Neil Krasnoff

 As a science teacher and librarian in several different public schools, I’ve seen a real contrast between students who come from wealthy communities and those from working class ones: socioeconomic circumstances have an overwhelming influence on academic outcomes.
 What’s assumed to be privilege can create strong stresses that make kids anxious and unhappy while kids without wealth have pressures that seem worse on the surface but can actually lead to real advantages since schools in communities with fewer resources may be free to be innovative and to use more student-centered teaching strategies.
 The title of this post quotes H.E.
-Hinton writing, “things are rough all over” in her young adult novel, THE OUTSIDERS, because that reflects the different but very real challenges faced by most high school students.
+Hinton who wrote “things are rough all over” in her young adult novel THE OUTSIDERS, because that reflects the different but very real challenges faced by most high school students.

-I’ve chosen now to teach in a school that’s just across the city – one where the kids are mostly from lower income families.
+I’ve chosen to teach next year in a school that’s just across the city – one where the kids are mostly from lower income families.
 Status is not the issue here: the focus for them is the reality of having to earn a living.
 Like the kids from the wealthy community, they learn from the lives they see around them.
-It’s a charter school where the mission is 100% college attendance, but many of the kids expect to work in construction or as movers, barbers, or cosmetologists.
+It’s a charter school where although the mission is 100% college attendance, many of the kids expect to work in construction or as movers, barbers, or cosmetologists.
 The kids who do want to do more think about something like starting their own business as a beautician or barber.
 If there’s a problem in the wealthy community with high parental expectations, here the challenge is to raise the students’ expectations for themselves.
 They need more support in every way compared to the privileged kids.
 The charter school students don’t have the benefit of enriched experiences or professional connections that the kids in the first school have, nor are their parents familiar with the process of getting into college.

-I am glad to have the chance to teach a class for about 140 tenth graders that is designed to challenge and support them.
+One of the courses I will teach is for about 140 tenth graders designed to challenge and support them.
 The students choose personal projects that involve setting realistic goals and timelines, executing their plans, and writing a 3,000-word report with a bibliography.
-These independent projects are meant to be independent but because kids at my new school need more encouragement and direction, I work with them starting with finding a topic that truly motivates them, one they can commit to completing.
-A significant difference between these students and the ones at the other high school is that because of pressure the wealthy kids are likely to work on assignments until 2 a.m., while the charter school students don’t have energy for that kind of effort because they have after-school jobs.
+These independent projects are meant to be independent but because kids at my new school need more encouragement and direction, I will work with them at first to find a topic that truly motivates them, one they can commit to completing.
+A significant difference between these students and the ones at the other high school is that because of parental pressure the wealthy kids are likely to work on assignments until 2 a.m., while the charter school students don’t have energy for that kind of effort because they have after-school jobs.
 As a teacher I’ve needed to be part of a school that is student-centered, and I look forward to my new work.

 * * * * *